DEA-GE/PyPSA-TamilNadu/inputs/tamil_nadu_ra_2025_26/DATA_DOCUMENTATION.md

 adequacy report.
 Hourly generation availability and several operational-cost and unit-commitment parameters remain explicit dummy assumptions.

+The repository's run notebook does not optimize all 8,760 hours.
+It extracts the 168-hour Monday-Sunday week containing the annual demand peak, solves that subset, and exports the solved network to `tamil_nadu_2025_26.nc`.

 Load the model with:

 ```python